googleapis/google-cloud-dotnet/docs/root/major-version.md

 - Migrate API libraries to GAX 3.0
 - Create "expected final for this major version" releases for all APIs.
   (We still expect to release a few more as we go, but on a case-by-case basis.)
+- Migrate all APIs to the microgenerator
+- Check any remaining obsolete members and resource names, e.g. where LocationName doesn't use GAX.
+- Release GAX 3.0.0-beta01 and beta libraries for all APIs targeting it

 In progress:

-- Migrate all APIs to the microgenerator (nearly there)
-- Check any remaining obsolete members and resource names, e.g. where LocationName doesn't use GAX.
+- (Waiting for feedback)

 Future:

-- Release GAX 3.0.0-beta01 and beta libraries for all APIs targeting it
-  - This is currently blocked on a Google.Protobuf fix, expected mid-February
-  - It's possible that a few APIs won't be migrated to the microgenerator by then; we'll simply not release new versions of those APIs
-  - We hope to release these over the course of February 17th-21st, 2020
 - Release further betas based on feedback, although further GAX breaking changes are "expensive" (in terms of releasing all new libraries targeting those changes)
 - Release GAX 3.0.0 and new API betas targeting it
   - Hoping for early to mid March 2020, depending on feedback
 - Release API stable packages (for stable APIs) late March, depending on feedback